 - C. Any kind of flirtatious or sexual communications with a student: - D. Singling out a particular student or students for personal attention and friendship beyond the professional staff/student relationship.
 This includes, but is not limited to, favoring one or more students with special privileges, allowing them to remain in the classroom during nonclass times, unilaterally removing a student from another class or activity, or engaging in "peer like" behavior with one or more students; - E. Providing alcohol, drugs, or tobacco to students or failing to report their use of these substances; - F. For non-guidance/counseling staff, allowing or encouraging students to confide their personal or family problems and/or relationships.
 If a student initiates such discussions, staff members shall refer the student to appropriate guidance/counseling staff.
-In either case, staff involvement should be limited to a direct connection to the student's school performance; - G. Sending students on personal errands unrelated to any educational purpose; - H. Banter, allusions, jokes, or innuendos of a sexual nature with students: - Commenting on a student's appearance in a flirtatious or sexual nature, or if the comments have no educational value; - J. Disclosing personal, sexual, family, or employment concerns or other private matters to one or more students; - K. Addressing students or permitting students to address staff members or volunteers with personalized terms of endearment, pet names, or otherwise in an overly familiar manner; - L. Maintaining personal contact (including "friending" or "following") a student on any social networking application or device; - M. Sending phone, email, text, instant messenger, or other forms of written or electronic communication to students when the communication is unrelated to school work or other legitimate school business.
-If staff members have educational or legitimate school business to conduct, they shall include a parent/guardian and a school administrator on the communication.
-If staff members receive communication from a student, the staff member shall reply by including the student's parent/guardian, unless doing so would jeopardize the safety, health or welfare of the student, and an administrator.
-Staff
+In either case, staff involvement should be limited to a direct connection to the student's school performance; - G. Sending students on personal errands unrelated to any educational purpose; - H. Banter, allusions, jokes, or innuendos of a sexual nature with students; - I. Commenting on a student's appearance in a flirtatious or sexual nature, or if the comments have no educational value; - J. Disclosing personal, sexual, family, or employment concerns or other private matters to one or more students; - K. Addressing students or permitting students to address staff members or volunteers with personalized terms of endearment, pet names, or otherwise in an overly familiar manner; - L. Maintaining personal contact (including "friending" or "following") a student on any social networking application or device; - M. Sending phone, email, text, instant messenger, or other forms of written or electronic communication to students when the communication is unrelated to school work or other legitimate school business.
+If staff members have educational or legitimate school business to conduct with students, they should use only district-approved applications to text or call.
+Communications that are one-way and sent to the entire class may be sent directly to students through one of these applications.
+If any communication is directed to a small group of students or an individual student, staff shall include a parent/guardian unless

-- members should use school email addresses and phone numbers and the parents'/guardians' phone numbers for communications with students, except in an emergency situation; - N. Exchanging or providing personal gifts, cards, or letters with an individual student; - O. Socializing or spending time with students (including but not limited to activities such as going out for beverages, meals or movies, shopping, traveling and recreational activities) outside of school-sponsored events, except as participants in organized community activities; - P. Giving a student a ride alone in a vehicle in a non-emergency situation or failing to timely report that occurrence; - Q. Providing a student with information or views about other students or staff members without a legitimate professional purpose; - R. Asking a student to keep a secret or not to disclose any inappropriate communications or conduct; - S. Unnecessarily invading a student's privacy, (e.g., walking in on the student in the bathroom or a hotel room on a field trip); - T. Being alone with an individual student out of the view of others; and/or - U. Any home visits unless other adults are present, the student(s) are invited for an activity related to school, and the student's parent/guardian and an administrator are informed and have consented.
+- doing so would jeopardize the safety, health or welfare of the student.
+Staff members should use school email addresses and the contact information on file for the student and parent/ guardian from the district student information system and not personally collected contact information, except in an emergency situation; - N. Exchanging or providing personal gifts, cards, or letters with an individual student; - O. Socializing or spending time with students (including but not limited to activities such as going out for beverages, meals or movies, shopping, traveling and recreational activities) outside of school-sponsored events, except as participants in organized community activities; - P. Giving a student a ride alone in a vehicle in a non-emergency situation or failing to timely report that occurrence; - Q. Providing a student with information or views about other students or staff members without a legitimate professional purpose; - R. Asking a student to keep a secret or not to disclose any inappropriate communications or conduct; - S. Unnecessarily invading a student's privacy, (e.g., walking in on the student in the bathroom or a hotel room on a field trip); - T. Being alone with an individual student out of the view of others; and/or - U. Any home visits unless other adults are present, the student(s) are invited for an activity related to school, and the student's parent/guardian and an administrator are informed and have consented.